AnyLog-co/documentation/examples/Configuration.md

 </pre>

 #### Enabling REST requests
-3rd party applications communicate with members of the network using REST requests.
+3rd parties applications communicate with members of the network using REST requests.
-The nodes is configured to initiate a listener on a dedicated IP and Port to receive REST requests from 3rd parties applications.
+The node is configured to initiate a listener on a dedicated IP and Port to receive REST requests from 3rd parties applications.
 Details are available in the [REST requests](../background%20processes.md#rest-requests) section.

 <pre>